Augusta Personal Injury Attorneys

 What kind of claim should I file if my loved one died in a car or truck accident?

 Depending on the circumstances, a wrongful death lawsuit can be filed by the spouse, children, parents or estate representative of the deceased victim.
 Damages can be collected for losses to the next of kin due to the death of the victim, and losses to the victim’s estate.

 [otw_shortcode_content_toggle title="Can I sue the at-fault driver's employer?" opened="closed"]

 You can if the at-fault driver was:

-- on duty at the time of the accident
+- on duty at the time of the wreck

-- acting within the scope of his duties at the time of the accident, and
+- acting within the scope of his duties at the time of the crash, and

 - an employee, not an independent contractor (most commercial truckers are considered independent contractors).